The Best of The Best: An American Market LeCoultre with Fancy Lugs

-In our recent ‘Best of The Best’ articles, we covered some watches that were unobtainable watches to most people.
-This watch might be the same - although only because of its rarity.
-This article will feature a more humble-priced timepiece I first saw in 2021 - a very special American-market LeCoultre watch that was unlike any example I had ever seen.
-The Best of The Best articles may feature million-dollar watches, but we also will include amazing watches at all price points.
-This LeCoultre sold for a mere fraction of the price of an Audemars Piguet reference 5516 or a Audemars Piguet reference 5516.
+In our recent ‘Best of The Best’ articles, we highlighted some watches that were unobtainable to most collectors.
+This watch might be the same - although not due to its price point.
+It is a more humble-priced timepiece I first saw in 2021, a special American-market LeCoultre watch unlike any example I had seen.
+This LeCoultre sold for a mere fraction of the price of an Audemars Piguet reference 5516 or a Pink-On-Pink Patek Philippe Reference 1518.
 While the likelihood of finding another example like the 5516 and 1518 are slim, this LeCoultre may be just as rare.

 Image credit: Roni